dblock/code.dblock.org/_posts/2012/2012-03-29-grape-020-released.markdown

 comments: true
 dblog_post_id: 331
 ---
 After almost a year of active development with 200+ commits, Grape 0.2.0 has finally been released.
-It’s the code from the "frontier" branch that we’ve been using in production for quite a while.
+It's the code from the "frontier" branch that we've been using in production for quite a while.

 Grape is an API DSL.
-If you’re building a RESTful API today, this is a great place to start.
+If you're building a RESTful API today, this is a great place to start.
 Grape lives at [https://github.com/ruby-grape/grape](https://github.com/ruby-grape/grape).

-Here’re the 0.2.0 highlights:
+Here are the 0.2.0 highlights:

 - Vendor-based versioning
 - Model exposures presentation layer